Peter Purves: Theatre

 Purves has worked as a pantomime director and has directed over 30 pantomime productions.
 In December 2012, he portrayed Alderman Fitzwarren in Dick Whittington at Harpenden Public Halls: this was the first time he performed in pantomime since 1985.
 He is also an after-dinner speaker.

 In 2024 he appeared as Charles Dickens in a live radio play of A Christmas Carol at the Hawth Theatre in Crawley.
 He performed the same role in 2025.

 Personal life

 Purves lived for a time in the Bilton area of Rugby, Warwickshire, and then Northamptonshire.
 He now lives in the Suffolk village of Sibton with his wife, the West End actress Kathryn Evans.
 He was previously married from 1962 to 1982 to a Leeds-born playwright, Gilly Fraser (actual name Gillian Emmett).
 In 2008, Valerie Singleton revealed she had enjoyed a "brief fling" with Purves when he was "between marriages".

 Purves is a supporter of Tottenham Hotspur football club, having attended his first game at White Hart Lane in 1959.
 Purves is an atheist.

-In December 2022 Purves received an honorary fellowship from the University of Central Lancashire.
+In December 2022, Purves received an honorary fellowship from the University of Central Lancashire.
 A university spokesman said his "inspirational career" had shown "a significant contribution in services to television, in acting and presenting".

+In January 2026, Purves was a guest on the BBC radio programme Private Passions.